mgastello/Currency-Exchange-JS-Project/README.md

 # Implementation Timeline

-* Friday & Weekend - Research and be comfortable using the D3 library and the API hand in hand.
+* Friday & Weekend - Project setup (make sure that webpack is working properly).
+Research and be comfortable using the D3 library and the API hand in hand.
 Render and style the map.
+* Monday - Focus on rendering pop ups when clicking on a country that displays the currency information of that selected country.
-* Monday - Implement the logic to be able to correctly get exchange rates from USD to any other currency.
+* Tuesday - Implement the logic to be able to correctly get exchange rates from USD to any other currency.
 Be able to correctly display any other information needing to be rendered.
-* Tuesday - Focus on rendering pop ups when clicking on a country that displays the information of that selected country.
 * Wednesday - Touch up styling and add my nav links as well as favicon.
 * Thursday - Deploy to GitHub pages.

-# Bonus features
+# Future Implementations

 * Be able to compare any two currencies together rather than only converting back to USD.